mohamedshahilshajahan/Calculator/README.md

 ## New Features and Fixes:

 1. **Dark Mode and Light Mode Theme:**
    Calculator 2.0 introduces a sleek and customizable appearance with the addition of dark mode and light mode themes.
 Choose the theme that suits your preference.
+The buttons are now elegantly rounded, enhancing the overall visual appeal.

 2. **Startup Slowness Issue Fixed:**
    We've addressed and resolved the startup slowness issue, ensuring a quicker and smoother launch of the calculator application.